 LOST starting in the season 5 finale.
 Its implied that people have been coming to the island only to be wiped out over and over again as part of Jacob and the Man in Black's grand morality test.
 Taken to an extreme in "Across the Sea" where it's revealed that Jacob isn't even the original protector of the island and that there had probably been many previous protectors before he was born.

 Obligatory Buffy example: a rather dark example comes from Consequences, where Faith had accidentally killed a human, tries to dispose of the body, then becomes a rapist (damn near enough in Xander's case, then using Buffy's body to seduce Riley.)
 In Dead Things Buffy has essentially raped Spike, then she thinks she killed a human and Spike tries to dispose of the evidence.
 The way she's acting bothers her so much she looks into whether she Came Back Wrong, then she finds out she didn't.

 Doctor Who seems to be going this direction.
-What's been confirmed for season 8 so far.
-An Elderly Doctor in his 50's, in which his two first companions will be teachers from Hill Coal School, and a new regeneration cycle all these were elements from the very beginning.
+What's been confirmed for series 8 so far (an elderly Doctor in his fifties, in which his two first companions will be teachers from Coal Hill School, and a new regeneration cycle) were all elements from the very beginning.